mattcroat/joy-of-code/posts/using-iconify-with-svelte/using-iconify-with-svelte.md

 # The Best Icon Library For Svelte

-{% embed src="https://www.youtube.com/embed/iGVhzsTZSa8" title="The Best Icon Library For Svelte" %}
+{% youtube id="iGVhzsTZSa8" title="The Best Icon Library For Svelte" %}

 ## Table of Contents